StarTrek: Combinatorial Variable Selection with False Discovery Rate Control: Introduction

 \section{Introduction}

-Graphical models are widely used for real-world problems in a broad range of fields, including social science, economics, genetics, and computational neuroscience \citep{newman2002random,luscombe2004genomic, rubinov2010complex}.
+Graphical models are widely used for real-world problems in a broad range of fields, including social science, economics, genetics, and computational neuroscience \cite{newman2002random,luscombe2004genomic, rubinov2010complex}.
 Scientists and practitioners aim to understand the underlying network structure behind large-scale datasets.
 For a high-dimensional random vector $\bX =(\bX_1, \cdots, \bX_d) \in \RR^d$, we let $\cG = (\cV, \cE)$ be an undirected graph, which encodes the conditional dependence structure among $\bX$.
 Specifically, each component of $\bX$ corresponds to some vertex in $\cV=\{1,2\cdots, d\}$, and $(j,k) \notin \cE$ if and only if $\bX_j$ and $\bX_k$ are conditionally independent given the rest of variables.
+We denote the associated weight matrix by $\bTheta$ with $\bTheta_{jk}$ being the weight on the edge between $j$ and $k$.
 Many existing works in the literature seek to learn the structure of $\cG$ via estimating the weight matrix $\bTheta$.
-For example, \citet{meinshausen2006high, yuan2007model, friedman2008sparse, rothman2008sparse, peng2009partial, lam2009sparsistency, ravikumar2011high, cai2011constrained, shen2012likelihood} focus on estimating the precision matrix in a Gaussian graphical model.
-Further, there is also a line of work developing methodology and theory to assess the uncertainty of edge estimation, i.e., constructing hypothesis tests and confidence intervals on the network edges, see \citet{cai2013optimal, gu2015local, ren2015asymptotic, cai2016inference, jankova2017honest, yang2018semiparametric, feng2019high, ding2020estimation}.
-Recently, simultaneously testing multiple hypotheses on edges of the graphical models has received increasing attention \citep{liu2013ggmfdr, cai2013two, xia2015testing, xia2018multiple,li2019ggm, eisenach2020high}.
+For example, \cite{meinshausen2006high, yuan2007model, friedman2008sparse, rothman2008sparse, peng2009partial, lam2009sparsistency, ravikumar2011high, cai2011constrained, shen2012likelihood} focus on estimating the precision matrix in a Gaussian graphical model.
+Further, there is also a line of work developing methodology and theory to assess the uncertainty of edge estimation, i.e., constructing hypothesis tests and confidence intervals on the network edges, see \cite{cai2013optimal, gu2015local, ren2015asymptotic, cai2016inference, jankova2017honest, yang2018semiparametric, feng2019high, ding2020estimation}.
+Recently, simultaneously testing multiple hypotheses on edges of the graphical models has received increasing attention \cite{liu2013ggmfdr, cai2013two, xia2015testing, xia2018multiple,li2019ggm, eisenach2020high}.